ProjectOpenAccess/ProjectOpenAccess.github.io/readme.md

 1. Does the presence of libraries, museums and other cultural institutions in school surroundings impact how schools evaluate their teaching performance?
 2. Do building certifications also play a role in school self-evaluation?

-This project will look at school self-evaluations from a particular perspective to find out whether **the presence or lack of cultural institutions and of building certifications are among the factors affecting school performance**.
-Because of the topics it deals with, we named the project SEBuCCI (Self-Evaluation, Buildings Certificates, Cultural Institutions).
+SEBuCCI will look at school self-evaluations from a particular perspective to find out whether **the presence or lack of cultural institutions and of building certifications are among the factors affecting school performance**.
+We named the project SEBuCCI (Self-Evaluation, Buildings Certificates, Cultural Institutions) because of the topics it focuses on.

 ## 2. Application scenario